ProFlix2025/ProFlix/replit.md

 - ✅ Production database schema now matches development environment
 - ✅ All database columns exist with proper defaults and indexes
 - ✅ Deployment ready - production server needs code update to use new schema
+- ✅ **PRODUCTION READY VERIFICATION (January 11, 2025)**: Development environment fully operational
+- ✅ All API endpoints returning 200 status codes in development
+- ✅ Production database confirmed to have all required columns
+- ✅ Issue isolated to production server running outdated code
+- ✅ Manual deployment trigger needed to complete the fix

 ## Render Deployment Ready (January 09, 2025)
 - ✅ Created comprehensive admin dashboard with creator management and analytics